- Litigation Academy "Mediation Skills Program"

 The Fellows are sponsored by Rhode Island Sea Grant, located at the University of Rhode Island, and part of NOAA's National Sea Grant College Program, which promotes the conservation and sustainable development of marine resources for the public benefit.

-Nicholas Obolensky '12, a 2013 Fellow, is working with the Office of the Assistant Administration, Office of Oceanic and Atmospheric Research, National Oceanic and Atomospheric Administration.
+Nicholas Obolensky '12, a 2013 Fellow, worked with the Office of the Assistant Administration, Office of Oceanic and Atmospheric Research, National Oceanic and Atomospheric Administration.

-Sarah Parker '12, is currently interning as a 2013 Fellow with the U.S. House Committee on Natural Resources.
+Sarah Parker '12, interned as a 2013 Fellow with the U.S. House Committee on Natural Resources.

 Kathleen Haber '10, a 2011 Fellow, worked with the National Oceanic and Atmospheric Administration's Coastal and Marine Spatial Planning Program.